 Soon after breakfast we heard the sound of very light rain on the roof.
 Never mind it wouldn't deter us from walking in to town, for today was a major event - the grand re-opening of the 'Lidl' store.
 We think it's been extended since we were last here.
 Not only that it was Market Day.
 Life doesn't get edgier than this.

 It was heaving as we passed Lidl on the way to town.
 It looked as if everybody who made a purchase took their receipt to a stall on the car park and collected a free, small, bouquet of flowers.
-It was good to see that Benicassim has now entered the world of International cuisine as they now have a 'Burger King' next door to Lidl.

 We overtook our next door neighbours on our way to the market who said that they'd spoken to somebody back down the road from the campsite who claimed it took them a whole hour to queue and get through the tills.
 More fool them I say.